CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 # Lab 02: Implementing Security Solutions in Hybrid Scenarios

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20security%20solutions%20in%20hybrid%20scenarios)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.
+In this hands-on lab, you will implement security solutions in a hybrid environment by integrating on-premises and cloud-based security services.
+You will create and configure an Azure Log Analytics workspace, enable Microsoft Defender for Cloud, provision Azure virtual machines, onboard on-premises servers to Azure Arc, and configure monitoring and update management.

 ## Lab objectives

-After completing this lab, you'll be able to:
+In this lab, you'll be working on:

-- Create an Azure Log Analytics workspace and an Azure Automation account
+- Exercise 1: Creating an Azure Log Analytics workspace
-- Configure Microsoft Defender for Cloud
+- Exercise 2: Configuring Microsoft Defender for Cloud
-- Provision Azure VMs running Windows Server.
+- Exercise 3: Provisioning Azure VMs running Windows Server
-- Onboard on-premises Windows Server into Defender for Cloud and Azure Automation.
+- Exercise 4: Onboarding on-premises Windows Server into Microsoft Defender for Cloud and Azure Update Manager
-- Verify the hybrid capabilities of Defender for Cloud and Azure Automation solutions.

 ## Estimated timing: 80 minutes